 A friend of mine suggested that I read John Milbank, which pushed me to eventually study the Radical Orthodoxy movement.
 Milbank and his cohorts have very little good to say about the Franciscans, especially Bl.
 John Duns Scotus.
 According to RO theologians, Scotus is the pivotal player that ushered in the historical epoch of modernity and all the evil that has followed from this revolutionary era.
 While reading the RO version of the “Scotus story” I remember wondering why the Church hadn’t condemned Scotus’s work and the majority of Franciscan thought if it has had such a negative impact on Western Civilization since the accomplishment of the Thomistic synthesis.
-The RO genealogy of modernity makes Scotus sound like a demon from hell paralleled to the outright heresy and rebellion of Martin Luther.
-Comparatively Luther is an innocent choirboy while Scotus is a diabolical villain.
+The RO genealogy of modernity makes Scotus sound like a revolutionary villain only motivated by the desire to be an anti-Thomist.
+Comparatively speaking, Martin Luther is an innocent choirboy while Scotus is the true historical scoundrel.

 Instead of taking Milbank and ROs word for it, I decided to find out what Scotus and the Franciscans were all about.
 I am much too intellectually curious to let a movement tell me what to think about a specific person or tradition of thought that is being blamed for the societal ills we currently confront.